dayer4b/anselmh.github.com/tos/index.md

 ## Notice

-Terms of Service are currently only available in German.
-Find the [Allgemeine Geschäftsbedingungen](http://anselm-hannemann.com/agb.pdf) here.
+<s>Terms of Service are currently only available in German.
+Find the [Allgemeine Geschäftsbedingungen](http://anselm-hannemann.com/agb.pdf) here.</s>